DM-Mackenzie/Citroen-XM-CD-Changer-Emulator-D2B/new hardware/development-board/readme.md

 3. Block connector for power
 4. Ready made PCM5102A DAC board as a piggy back
 5. PCB mount components should be through hole for easy soldering
+6. Components used should match the final PCB components as close as possible.